 Newsweek has a report on what sounds like the same drone crash.

-That raises, you know, my eyebrows, and all of this news comes after a surge in these sightings.
+And all of this news comes after a surge in these sightings.

-It is baffled apparently law enforcement.
+It has baffled, apparently, law enforcement.

 The FBI has no answers.

-Law enforcement has no answers, and then we have a full-on denial by Biden's uh by Biden's own national security advisor.
+And then we have a full-on denial by Biden's own national security advisor.

 Because that's what they're saying here.

-You know, he said it's it's rampant speculation.
+You know, he said it's rampant speculation.

-It appears many of the reports of sightings are actually manned aircraft and are being operated lawfully.
+He goes, upon review of available imagery, it appears many of the reports of sightings are actually manned aircraft and are being operated lawfully.

 We have no evidence at this time that the reported drone sightings pose a national security or a public safety threat or have a foreign nexus.

-But the key words there, no evidence at this time.
+But the keywords there, no evidence at this time.

-But the fact is he's basically you know, downplaying it, denying it, and I find that part and the lack of urgency the most infuriating part of it.
+And I find that part and the lack of urgency the most infuriating part of it.

 I want a definitive answer.